KhaiHuy123/analytics-processing-pipeline/README.md

 - Build sensors in Dagster to automatically re-run assets if they fail.

-- Build data-pipeline test cases to check if it works (at early stage).
+- Build data pipeline test cases to check if it works (at early stage).

-- Apply new query optimization strategies in PostgreSQL (especially when data batch is becoming larger).
+- Apply new query optimization strategies in PostgreSQL (especially when data batch grows larger).

-## What errors can be appeared in this pipeline ?
+## Possible errors in this pipeline ?

 - Case 1: Request timeout (because of Mother Duck Server)

-- Case 2: Parameter of provided APIs is changed or name of columns changed, ....
+- Case 2: Parameter of provided APIs changed or name of columns changed, ....

 - That's why we need sensors to solve these problems.